AJagger/CSC3222/CSC3222/CSC3222 PROJECT 1 README.txt

+The first submitted solution only contained work for Project 1.
-This submitted solution only includes work for Project 1.
+This submitted solution includes work for both Project 1 and Project 2.

 Since the framework I am using is based very heavily on the game engine written for CSC3224, the files that have been created or received major changes for coursework 1 of CSC3222 have comments at the top identifying them.
 These include: